pump-io/pump.io/README.md

 * *smtpfrom* Email address to use in the "From:" header of outgoing notifications.
 Defaults to 'no-reply@' plus the site hostname.
 * *compress* Use gzip or deflate to compress text output.
 This can cut down on network transfers considerably at the expense of memory and CPU on the server.
-Defaults to `false`.
+Defaults to `true`.
 * *children* Number of children to run.
 Defaults to 1 for some kinds of DBs, number of CPUS - 1 for others.
 * *clients*.
 You can pre-configure some OAuth credentials if you want to have a replicable configuration (say, for test scripts or development environments).
 This setting is